david-rc-dayton/collision-check/README.md

 The charts can be saved or manipulated by right-clicking inside the chart area and selecting from the available options.
-Zooming in is accomplished by higlighting a area on the chart with the mouse cursor; clicking and dragging up will reset the chart's zoom.
+Zooming in is accomplished by highlighting a area on the chart with the mouse cursor; clicking and dragging up will reset the chart's zoom.

 A Collision Avoidance (ColA) Maneuver should probably be considered when the